Marriage proposal planner

 A marriage proposal planner is a professional event coordinator who specializes in planning marriage proposals.
-A proposal planner is a relatively new profession in the wedding industry.
-Proposal planners suggest marriage proposal ideas, scout proposal locations, negotiate rates with vendors, draw up contracts, hire photographers, create romantic setups, acquire permits, and help clients choose engagement rings.
-Proposal planners interview the proposer and ask questions about the couple.
-They then use those answers to create a unique proposal idea.
+Proposal planners suggest marriage proposal ideas, scout proposal locations, negotiate rates with vendors, hire photographers, create romantic setups, acquire permits, and help clients choose engagement rings.
+Proposal planners may first interview the proposer and ask questions about the couple, and then use the answers to create a unique proposal idea.

-The mass media and social media are partly responsible for the emergence of proposal planners.
-There are fancy proposals on TV, and women's expectations are rising.
-Men have trouble meeting those expectations without some help.
+Proposal planners have emerged in the twenty-first century, and may be a result of increased public nature of proposals due to social media use.